 Further information about Atlas Premium America Insurance.

-The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
+The insurance company will generally pay for new medical conditions, illnesses, injuries, or accidents that may occur after the effective date of the policy.
 It does not cover any routine expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.

-U.S. Urgent care visit is $50 copay and not subject to deductible.
-If you visit the emergency room for a sickness (not for injury) for which you are not admitted into the hospital, there is $200 penalty per visit.
+In the U.S., an Urgent care or Walk-in Clinic visit is $15 copay and not subject to deductible; if your deductible is $0, the $15 copay is waived.
+Should you visit the emergency room for a sickness (not for injury) and you are not admitted into the hospital, there is $200 penalty per visit.

 Prescription drugs are covered like any other eligible medical expenses.

-Dental is covered only up to $250 for acute pain to sound and natural teeth.
+Emergency Dental Treatment to sound and natural teeth is covered in the case of an Accident under this insurance, and covered only up to $250 for acute pain to sound and natural teeth.
 For any practical dental coverage, consider a low cost plan from CAREINGTON that provides excellent coverage.

 Let's assume that the doctor charges you $150/visit and you need to visit several times.